curtispuetz/pypp-cli/readme.md

 # ComPy (Compiled Python) - (Transpiles to C++) - Release v1.0.0 coming soon
 This project's first version will be released soon (likely within a week from today, which is Sept.
 2nd).
+You will not find any usage instructions yet.
+Check back later.

 Upon Release, ComPy will be a Python framework for writing Python projects which can be transpiled into C++ (CMake) projects.